astral-sh/uv/docs/guides/integration/docker.md

     If you want to remove specific packages from the sync, use `--no-install-package <name>`.

+!!! note README file

+    If your `pyproject.toml` references a README file with the `project.readme` key, you will also need to mount it for the `uv sync --frozen` command (the layer that installs your project).

 ### Using uv temporarily

 If uv isn't needed in the final image, the binary can be mounted in each invocation: